A much-published writer and former English professor, I have taught and tutored processed-based, five-paragraph-style essay writing for 40 years.

 (It's hard, and requires discipline, patience and perseverance, but the results are excellent.)

-Inevitably, beside essay writing and critical thinking, I elevate a student’s listening, notetaking and study skills.
+Inevitably, beside essay writing and critical thinking, I elevate a student’s reading, listening, notetaking and study skills.

 In addition, because we read our writing aloud at every stage, students improve their public speaking skills.